-Move the slides right for 'high' and left for 'low'.
-They can get very hot so move them with the poker tool supplied or use a glove.
+Keep it tightly closed in use.
 When using wood it is usually best to have the primary control • completely closed and adjust the burning rate using the airwash • control.
 Hard fuels like anthracite work best with the airwash closed and the primary open.